- Closing Overview

 - The PI and department staff should closely review their award and work with GCA to ensure that all expenditures are posted and allowable prior to any reporting or invoicing deadlines.

 - When the award, expenditures, cash, and revenue are all equal, all payments have been received from the sponsor, all encumbrances have been cleared, and any cost sharing commitment has been met, GCA closes the budget by changing it to Status 4.

-NOTE: GCA will not close a budget to Status 4 if they have been notified by the department of an extension or supplement/extension in process.
+NOTE: GCA will not close a budget to Status 4 if they have been notified by the department of an extension or a supplement/extension in process.

 GCA endeavors to close budgets to Status 4 within 120 days because the longer a budget remains open due to an unresolved issue, the more difficult it becomes to resolve it.
 For example, staff turnover at either the department or the sponsor's offices can lead to a loss of institutional memory necessary to correct cost share issues, resolve unpaid invoices, etc. These issues can in turn jeopardize UW's ongoing relationship with the sponsor.
 We therefore ask you to partner with us to ensure a timely and smooth closing.